CarlottaTagliaro/SharedNotes/Secure Data Management/markdown/1-intro.md

 - GGM (Generic Group Model), a model in which the attacker only knows one possible encoding of the group(s) involved and not an efficient one, so they have to query and oracle to complete operations.
 - STM (Standard Model), the adversary does not have enough time nor computational power to break the scheme (e.g. exhaustive search is too complex).
 AES keys length are becoming longer to keep using this model, so it really relies on the design of a scheme.

 A scheme needs to have a solid mathematical analysis to prove that it is secure.
 That is, in every case, a theoretical proof (of course, barring implementation mistakes) that a scheme cannot be broken by a certain class of attackers.
-To complete such an analysis, we need to provide a number of information, such as the actual description of the scheme. the description of the attackers, the model, the various assumptions (e.g. discrete log for Diffie-Hellman), the win condition (when is the system broken?) and finally a proof.
+To complete such an analysis, we need to provide a number of information, such as the actual description of the scheme, the description of the attackers, the model, the various assumptions (e.g. discrete log for Diffie-Hellman), the win condition (when is the system broken?) and finally a proof.

 A security analysis needs to provide: